-How do I know if an email is really from Airbnb?
+How do I know if an email or website is really from Airbnb?

 Fraudulent emails often include the Airbnb logo and a fake Airbnb address in the "From" line.